Organic chemistry in the first phases of Solar-type protostars: MOLECULAR OUTFLOW SHOCKS: THE SPACE CHEMICAL LABORATORIES

 \subsection{The post-shock gas chemical structure}

-It has recently become possible with radio to millimeter interferometers to resolve the molecular gas emission down to spatial scales of a few 100 au or less in the nearest star forming regions.
+It has recently become possible with radio to mm interferometers to resolve the molecular gas emission down to spatial scales of a few 100 au or less in the nearest star forming regions.
 This instrumental progress has allowed to peer into the time-dependent chemical structure of the shocked gas and to set stringent constraints on the possible iCOM formation pathway(s) at work in shocked regions.

 As already mentioned, the best characterized source is the L1157-B1 shock region, in which several iCOMs and closely related species were mapped at sufficiently high angular resolution to constrain their possible formation pathways (Fig. \ref{fig:sec6-l1157-B1} and Table \ref{tab:sec6-table-iCOMs}).
-Dynamical modelling of the outflow and its precessing jet \citep{Gueth1996,Podio2016} has provided a detailed picture of the mass-ejection history and the associated shock regions, which trace the jet impact against the outflow cavity.
-Based on these studies, the kinematical age of the L1157-B1 region is $\sim$1000-2000 yr.
-Figure \ref{fig:sec6-l1157-B1} shows the chemical differentiation observed in L1157-B1 using the NOEMA interferometer, particularly between formamide and acetaldehyde.
-A key to interpret the L1157-B1 observed chemical structure is SiO, expected to form in high-velocity ($\geq$ 10 km s$^{-1}$) shocks able to sputtering dust mantles as well as part of the refractory core \citep[e.g.][and references therein]{Guillet2011}.
-The high-velocity SiO emission \citep{Gueth1998} identifies the region where the youngest shock event in B1 occurred.
-Therefore, time increases and chemistry evolves going from North to South (see the white arrow in the middle panel).
-Three main classes of organic molecules emerge, described here following the left panel of Fig. \ref{fig:sec6-l1157-B1}.
+Dynamical modelling of the outflow and its precessing jet has provided a detailed picture of the mass-ejection history and the associated shock regions, which trace the jet impact against the outflow cavity \citep{Gueth1996,Podio2016}.
+Based on these studies, the kinematical age of the L1157-B1 region is $\sim 1000-2000$ yr.
+Figure \ref{fig:sec6-l1157-B1} shows the chemical differentiation between formamide and acetaldehyde, observed towards L1157-B1 the NOEMA SOLIS Large Project.
+A key to interpret the L1157-B1 observed chemical structure is SiO, expected to form in high-velocity ($\geq$ 10 km s$^{-1}$) shocks , which can sputter dust mantles as well as part of the refractory core \citep[e.g.][]{Guillet2011}.
+The high-velocity SiO emission identifies the region where the youngest shock events in B1 occurred \citep{Gueth1998}.
+Therefore, time increases and chemistry evolves going from North to South in Fig. \ref{fig:sec6-l1157-B1}.
+Three main classes of organic molecules can be identified, as follows.

 {\em 1.
 Tracers of the entire bow shock structure:} The line emission of simple organic species such as H$_2$CO, HNCO or HC$_3$N encompasses the whole outflow lobe, including the bow shock structure of B1 \citep[e.g.][]{Benedettini2013}.
 These species are also relatively abundant in molecular clouds so that the enhancement of their emission in correspondence to the bow shock is due to the combination of two effects: (i) the increase of the density and temperature of the shocked gas and (ii) the increase of their abundances caused by gas-phase reactions with temperature barriers which become accessible in the warm shocked gas \citep{Burkhardt2016,Mendoza2018}.